strawberryjello/circlesoftware-apitest/README.md

 Sample API that returns the monthly ex tax sales and gross profit grouped by year.
 Sample csv data is in the `data` directory.

+The API is currently [deployed on Heroku](https://circlesoftware-api.herokuapp.com/monthly_sales_reports); a simple UI for viewing the data can be found [here](https://circlesoftware-api.herokuapp.com/).

 ## System Requirements

 This was developed using the ff. on Linux (openSUSE Leap 15.1):